abellaismail7/Apollo/README.md

 May the strength of Ares and wisdom of Athena see you through.
 Feel free to pull request and we will discuss the X book.

+## OSSU
+As 42 Devs, we recognize that our current program might lack some fundamental aspects and specialized areas of Computer Science that are typically covered in renowned universities like Harvard and Cambridge.

+To bridge this gap, I would like to introduce you to OSSU (Open Source Society University).
+OSSU provides a comprehensive computer science curriculum, drawing from the best resources available online, including courses offered by top-tier universities.

+By following the OSSU curriculum, you'll gain a deep understanding of what a Harvard Computer Science graduate knows and be equipped with the knowledge and skills to excel in the field.
+You can explore OSSU and its offerings through this [link](https://github.com/ossu/computer-science).

 # Athena Club Moderators
 Maher Azzouzi - Ismail Ait Bella